VerCalBot/VerCalBot/README.md

 1. Under "Repository secrets", click "New repository secret".
    1. Create a secret named `VERKADA_API_KEY`.
    1. Paste in the Verkada API key.
+1. Repeat the procedure, pasting in the contents of the Google Calendar ID.
 1. Repeat the procedure, pasting in the contents of the Google credentials file.
    1. It is recomended to store the base64-encoded version of your